+Hagley Park has been at the heart of Christchurch since the 1850s.

-Hagley Park has been at the heart of Christchurch since the 1850s when it was set aside for recreation and enjoyment of Christchurch residents.
-Today Hagley Park is the most significant central city park and offers a diverse range of entertainment and recreational facilities close to the city centre.
+Hagley Park has been at the heart of Christchurch since the 1850s when it was set aside for the enjoyment of Christchurch residents.
+Today, it is the most significant central city park, offering a diverse range of entertainment and recreational facilities close to the city centre.

 Car parks are available off Riccarton Ave and Armagh Street, with additional parking around the perimeter.

 Although the park is open all hours, car parking at both Riccarton Ave and Armagh St is only between:

 Contact the Christchurch City Council on 0800 800 169 or 03 941 8999 to release locked in vehicles at the owner's expense.

 People are asked to refrain from smoking in Council-owned playgrounds and parks (including sports parks) in line with the Council's Smokefree and Vapefree Public Places Policy.

 Dogs in Hagley Park are allowed to be off-leash as long as they are under effective control.

 On pathways, dogs must be on a lead.